MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).
 1. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:
     1. A dialog box prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.
     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
-If you don't notice Cloud Shell configuration options, this is most likely because you're using an existing subscription with this course's labs.
+If Cloud Shell configuration options don't display, this is most likely because you're using an existing subscription with this course's labs.
 The labs are written with the presumption that you're using a new subscription.

 #### Task 2: Delete a resource group

-1. At the command prompt, enter the following command, and then select Enter to delete the **Serverless** resource group:
+1. When you receive the command prompt, enter the following command, and then select Enter to delete the **Serverless** resource group:

     ```powershell
     az group delete --name Serverless --no-wait --yes